idaholab/moose/framework/doc/content/source/variables/MooseVariableBase.md

-Derived field classes of `MooseVariableBase`, e.g. derivatives of the class template `MooseVariableField<T>` inherit from the `FunctorInterface`.
+Derived field classes of `MooseVariableBase`, e.g. derivatives of the class template `MooseVariableField<T>` inherit from the `Moose::Functor`.
 Quadrature-based overloads of the `evaluate` method are implemented in `MooseVariableField<T>`.
 The `ElemQpArg` `evaluate` overload does a true on-the-fly computation of the solution based on the information contained within the `ElemQpArg`, e.g. the provided element and quadrature rule.
 The